Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Systems of edge vectors on plabic networks

 In \cite{Pos}, for any given oriented planar network in the disk it is defined the formal boundary measurement map

-where the sum is over all directed walks from the source $b_i$ to the sink $b_j$, $w(P)$ is the product of the edge weights of $P$ and $\mbox{wind}(P)$ is its topological winding index.
+where the sum is over all directed walks from the source $b_i$ to the sink $b_j$, $w(P)$ is the product of the edge weights of $P$ and $\mbox{Wind}(P)$ is its topological winding index.
 These formal power series sum up to subtraction--free rational expressions in the weights \cite{Pos} and explicit expressions in function of flows and conservative flows in the network are obtained in \cite{Tal2}.
 Let $I$ be the base inducing the orientation of $\mathcal N$ used in the computation of the boundary measurement map.
-Then the point $Meas(\mathcal N)\in Gr(k,n)$ is represented by the boundary measurement matrix $A$ such that: \begin{itemize} \item The submatrix $A_I$ in the column set $I$ is the identity matrix; \item The remaining entries $A^r_j = (-1)^{\sigma(i_r,j)} M_{ij}$, $r\in [k]$, $j\in \bar I$, where $\sigma(i_r,j)$ is the number of elements of $I$ strictly between $i_r$ and $j$. \end{itemize} In the following we extend this measurement to the edges of PBDTP networks in such a way that, if $e_r$ is the edge at the boundary source $b_{i_r}$, then the vector $E_{e_r} = A[r]- E_{i_r}$, with $E_{j}$ the $j$--th vector of the canonical basis.
-At this aim we introduce the notion of gauge ray direction both to measure the local winding between consecutive edges in the path and to count the number of boundary sources passed by a path from an internal edge to a boundary sink vertex using the number of its intersections with gauge rays starting at the boundary sources.
-In \cite{GSV}, a gauge ray direction was introduced to compute the winding number of a path joining boundary vertices.
-Here we use it also to generalize the notion of number of boundary source points crossed by a path when the path starts at an internal edge $e$.
+Then the point $Meas(\mathcal N)\in Gr(k,n)$ is represented by the boundary measurement matrix $A$ such that: \begin{itemize} \item The submatrix $A_I$ in the column set $I$ is the identity matrix; \item The remaining entries $A^r_j = (-1)^{\sigma(i_r,j)} M_{ij}$, $r\in [k]$, $j\in \bar I$, where $\sigma(i_r,j)$ is the number of elements of $I$ strictly between $i_r$ and $j$. \end{itemize} In the following we extend this measurement to the edges of plabic networks in such a way that, if $e_r$ is the edge at the boundary source $b_{i_r}$, then the vector $E_{e_r} = A[r]- E_{i_r}$, with $E_{j}$ the $j$--th vector of the canonical basis.
+At this aim we introduce gauge rays both to measure the local winding between consecutive edges in the path and to count the number of boundary sources passed by a path from an internal edge to a boundary sink vertex using the number of its intersections with gauge rays starting at the boundary sources.
+In \cite{GSV}, gauge rays were introduced to compute the winding number of a path joining boundary vertices.
+Here we use it also to generalize the index $\sigma(i_r,j)$ when the path starts at an internal edge $e$.